AOSXAP/Python-Loop-Master/README.md

 npm run dev
 ```

-The application will be available on the port reported by Vite (default `http://localhost:5173`).

 ## Docker

-Build and run the production image locally:

 ```bash
 docker build -t mini-game-for-loops . docker run --rm -p 8080:80 mini-game-for-loops
 ```

-Or use Docker Compose for a one-step workflow:

 ```bash
 docker compose up --build
 ```

-The site will be exposed at `http://localhost:8080`.

 ## Documentație (RO)